rohit0718/tp/docs/DeveloperGuide.md

 ![StorageClassDiagram](images/StorageClassDiagram.png)

 The `Storage` component,
-* can save both mod book data and user preference data in json format, and read them back into corresponding objects.
+* can save both module data and user preference data in json format, and read them back into corresponding objects.
 * inherits from both `ModBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)

 The sequence diagram of how this works for an `add lesson` command is found below.
 The objects in `Model` and `UI`, as well as time-related objects, are omitted for simplicity.

 ![StorageSequenceDiagram](images/StorageSequenceDiagram.png)

+When storing the `ModBook`, the respective `JsonAdaptedObject` classes will create adaptations of objects in the `Model`, allowing `JsonUtil` to store the objects and save them to the `filePath` specified in `UserPrefs`.

+#### Design considerations:

+**Aspect: How to save components of Modules (Lessons / Exams / Timeslots / ModBookTime / ModBookDate):**

+* **Alternative 1 (current choice)**: Create respective `JsonAdaptedObject` classes for each type of object.
+    * Pros: Greatly increases the readability of the JSON storage file
+    * Cons: Many objects must be created when a Lesson or Exam is being stored.
+* **Alternative 2**: Encode `Lesson`, `Exam` and other components into `String` objects to be stored as properties of a `JsonAdaptedModule`.
+    * Pros: Easier to implement the writing of JSON files.
+    * Cons: Difficult to parse JSON output - have to figure out how to decode `String` objects to `Lesson`, `Exam` and other objects in the `Model`.

 ### Common classes